bwgraves/doc-scrape-challenge/md/reject_rhsbl_recipient rbl_domain=d.d.d.d.md

-# reject_rhsbl_recipient rbl_domain=d.d.d.d undefined; Reject the request when the RCPT TO domain is listed with the
+# reject_rhsbl_recipient rbl_domain=d.d.d.d undefined Reject the request when the RCPT TO domain is listed with the
 A record "d.d.d.d" under rbl_domain (Postfix version 2.1 and later only).
 Each "d" is a number, or a pattern inside "[]" that contains one or more ";"-separated numbers or